-This post focuses on Las Vegas, Nevada.
+This post focuses on Las Vegas, Nevada, USA.
 If you would like to view a quick summary of my travel and photography recommendations, please scroll down to the end of this post.

 There are many ways to experience Las Vegas depending on interests, budget, etc. I prefer a more low-key Las Vegas vacation with beautiful views, good food, and mostly free activities.
 So, here is my version of what to see and do on the Las Vegas Strip and in Downtown Las Vegas.
 To make planning and navigating easier, the restaurants/bars and activities are described in order based on their location from north to south.
 It’s very easy to plan an expensive vacation in Las Vegas.
 However, it takes a lot more research to plan a relatively affordable vacation in Las Vegas.
 Because I have traveled here many times for various reasons, I have ended up doing a few fancier things that I can point out if that’s your style.
 However, most of what I mention is more affordable or free.

 You will most likely do a lot of walking while in Las Vegas.
 It’s entirely possible to end up covering 10+ miles (16+ kilometers) in a day.
 So, make sure to pack some comfortable shoes.
 Along the Strip, there are several pedestrian bridges, which are nicer and safer to use than waiting at a stoplight to cross the road.
 To escape the heat and sun, you can walk through hotels/casinos/malls on the way to your next destination.
 These places might seem like confusing mazes, but there are almost always signs hanging from the ceiling to help guide you.
 Although navigating Downtown Las Vegas requires a little more know-how, the Strip is very easy to navigate with just about everything along one road: Las Vegas Boulevard.
 There are also several other options for getting around, including the Las Vegas Monorail, free trams, free shuttles, buses, Lyft, Uber, and taxis.